Amir-manzouri/Stretching-of-myocardial-sample/README.md

 ### 2. Active Contraction (`Active_contraction.py`)

 Building upon the passive stretching model, this script adds active contraction to the simulation.
 It provides two different formulations for incorporating active stress:
-1. A simple additive model
+1. A simple additive model (default)
 2. The Hunter formulation (commented out by default)

 Key features: